 Reclaim Your Life From Amphetamine Psychosis

 Many people need inpatient treatment during the acute phase of amphetamine psychosis, as severe psychotic symptoms can be dangerous.
-Amphetamine addiction is a chronic disease that can cause major health, social, and economic problems that should not be taken lightly.
-We Level Up Washington center can provide to you, or someone you love, the tools to recover from this condition with a professional and safe detox process to ease amphetamine withdrawal symptoms.
+Amphetamine addiction is a chronic disease that can cause significant health, social, and economic problems that should not be taken lightly.
+We Level Up Washington Center can provide you, or someone you love, the tools to recover from this condition with a professional and primary mental health treatment to ease amphetamine withdrawal symptoms.

 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.